ember-learn/guides-source/guides/release/typescript/additional-resources/legacy.md

 ## Computed Properties

-There are two variants of Ember’s computed properties you may encounter:
+There are two variants of Ember's computed properties you may encounter:

 - the decorator form used with native classes
 - the callback form used with classic classes (based on `EmberObject`)